Phoenix Wrongful Death Lawyer

 - Surviving family members.
 As listed previously, in Arizona, a surviving spouse, child, or parent can file a wrongful death claim – or a representative of one of these parties.
 If there aren’t surviving family members who suffered monetary damage because of a death, there might not be grounds for a lawsuit.

 The courts must also appoint a personal representative for the deceased person’s estate.
 This may happen during probate court if the decedent didn’t name a representative in a will.
 You will need proof of someone else’s negligence to have grounds for a claim.
 Talk to a Phoenix wrongful death lawyer as soon as you think you have the elements of a case for more information.

 When Should I Contact a Phoenix Wrongful Death Attorney?

 It’s never the wrong time to contact a Phoenix wrongful death attorney.
 As soon as you feel the need to talk to someone about the unexpected passing of your loved one, or to seek justice for a death you know someone should have prevented, call Begam Marks & Traulsen, P.A.
-The duty of a wrongful death lawyer is to inform surviving loved ones of their rights and legal opportunities, as well as to talk them through the steps and actions involved in a wrongful death case.
+The duty of a wrongful death lawyer is to inform surviving loved ones of their rights and legal opportunities, as well as to talk them through the steps and legal actions involved in a wrongful death case, including handling the insurance company.
 Talking to a lawyer right away can help keep your case on track for success.

 If you lost a loved one because of an unfair cause in Arizona, speak with our Phoenix wrongful death attorneys today.
 We understand that before retaining a law firm, you will want to meet the lawyers and understand the diligence, dedication, and effort that they will put in for your case, and also learn about their experience and success in injury and wrongful death matters.